After the Rain (manga)

 A 12-episode anime television series adaptation by Wit Studio aired from January to March 2018 on Fuji TV's Noitamina programming block.
 A live-action film adaptation was released in May 2018.

-In North America, Vertical licensed the manga and published it into five omnibus volumes from September 2018 to September 2019.
+In North America, Vertical licensed the manga and published it in five omnibus volumes from September 2018 to September 2019.
 The anime series has been licensed by Sentai Filmworks for home video and digital release.

-In 2018, After the Rain won the 63rd Shogakukan Manga Award in the General category.
-As of April 2018, the manga had over 2 million copies in circulation.
+By April 2018, the manga had over two million copies in circulation.
+In 2018, After the Rain won the 63rd Shogakukan Manga Award in the general category.

 Plot

-After the Rain tells the story of Akira Tachibana, a high school student working part-time at a family restaurant, who starts falling in love with the manager, a forty-five-year-old divorcé with a young son.
+After the Rain tells the story of Akira Tachibana, a high school student working part-time at a family restaurant, who starts falling in love with the manager, Masami Kondo, a forty-five-year-old divorcé with a young son.
 Akira struggles to determine why she is falling for Masami, and whether or not to reveal her feelings to him.